seibelsh/sgamesolver/docs/source/interacting_with_the_solver.rst

 >>> print(logtracing.solver)
 <sgamesolver.homcont.HomContSolver object at 0x000001FC9481FDC0>

-Now would be a good time to make adjustments to :doc:`parameters` if desired.
+Now would be a good time to make adjustments to :doc:`solver parameters` if desired.
 Then, it will ideally be sufficient to just let it run its course:

 >>> logtracing.solve()

-However, there might be situations in which you'd like to interact with it during solution.
+However, there might be situations in which you'd like to interact with it during solution: To pause or go back a bit, then adjust parameters on the fly etc. The following can help with that.

 Saving and loading the solver state
 -----------------------------------

-The state is always updated at the end of each predictor-corrector step. it essentially consists of
+The state is always updated at the end of each predictor-corrector step.
+It essentially consists of

 (a) ``y`` before the next predictor step
 (b) current step size ``ds``